ryanamannion/pcgs_scraper/README.md

 4. To just turn unprocessed binary into a lookup table: `$ python pcgs_prices.py --process path/to/pcgs_prices-DD-MM-YYY-HH:MM:SS.pkl`
     * This saves two files: `pcgs_price_guide.{json, pkl}`, both are of the same object

-### Known Issues:
+### Known Issues and Future Changes:

 1. Cases where there is only one price, and it is for the + designation are stored in the first place of the price double
-2. Descriptions are excluded from the final lookup table because they are too messy, but they are retained in the merged_from values
+2. Descriptions are excluded from the final lookup table because they are too messy, but they are retained in the merged_from values.
+The data scraped from the PCGS# database will eventually fill in for that information
+3. Most coin detail pages have MS as well as PR and sometimes other designations on a different page.
+Currently, only the MS prices are scraped for now.
+The other will be implemented shortly, it helps that they have different PCGS numbers